aprilr4/tutorials/src/adding-style/index.md

 You can add CSS rules to your page in three different ways, but the best practice is to use a separate CSS stylesheet file, and link that to your HTML page.
 These stylesheet files are typically put into a `css/` subdirectory to keep them separate from all your HTML pages.

 For example, say you wanted to create one stylesheet for your `index.html` page that you created during the [Encoding in HTML Tutorial](../encoding-html/).
 Create a new directory named `css` next to your `index.html` file.
-Then create a new file in that new `css/` directory named `main.css`.
+Then create a new file in that new `css/` directory named `styles.css`.
 The resulting file structure should be like this:

 ```
+myproject/
-index.html
+|-- index.html
-    css/
+|-- css/
-    |-- main.css
+    |-- styles.css
 ```

 Now link this new stylesheet to your HTML file by adding the following element to the `<head>` section of your page: